 A serious head can injury a range of damage , including bleeding, skull fractures, torn tissues, and brain damage.
 People should always take head injury seriously, as sometimes they can lead to serious long-term medical complications or even death.

-A person suspected of injury to the head must be removed from the game immediately and undergo an assessment by a doctor.
+In sports, a person who has received a head injury must be removed from the game immediately for assessment by a doctor or medical professional.
 Erring on the side of caution is essential with injuries to the head, as the potential consequences if ignoring them can be serious, or potentially fatal.

 Sports-related Head Injury

-An estimate of about 3,000 hospitalizations occurs from sports-related head injury every year.
+An estimated 3,000 hospitalizations occurs from sports-related head injury every year.
 These include concussions and traumatic brain injuries (TBIs).
 Amongst Australian children and adolescents, a significant proportion of these types of injuries result from sports and recreational activities.

-Sustaining an injury while playing on the field can range from mild physical trauma (cuts, scrapes, lacerations) to severe brain damages (brain bleeding or trauma).
-It is vital to recognize and differentiate a superficial injury from a major one to seek the proper medical attention in these situations.
+Sustaining an injury while playing on the field can range from mild physical trauma (cuts, scrapes, lacerations) to severe brain damage (internal bleeding or brain trauma).
+It is vital to recognize and differentiate a superficial injury from a major one to provide the proper medical assistance in such situations.

-While most mild head injuries as self-correcting, with symptoms lasting only a few days.
-However, recent research has show this is not always the case – and in fact that recurring minor impacts to the head (from a blow or jolt to the head are significant in the long run if left without treatment.
+Many people regard mild head injuries as self-correcting, with symptoms lasting only a few days.
+However, recent research has show this is not always the case – and in fact that recurring minor impacts to the head (from a blow or jolt) are significant in the long run if left without treatment.

-These injuries can involve parts of the head, including the brain, scalp, skull, and blood vessels.
-The damages can be internal or external, or possibly both.
+Head injuries can affect many different parts of the head – including the brain, the scalp, the skull, or the blood vessels.
+This damage could be internal or external – or both!

-The appearance of blood may not be a reliable indicator of the extent of the head injury.
+The appearance of blood may not be a reliable indicator of how bad a head injury might be.
 Apart from apparent external wounds, other symptoms may include:

 The person may lose consciousness for a certain period or feel tired or confused.
-In some cases, the person may also experience a brief seizure.
-These symptoms can change by improving within minutes and deteriorating later on – so symptoms lessening is not a sure sign all is well.
+In some cases, they may also experience a brief seizure.
+These symptoms can sometimes improve for a while, and then deteriorating later on – so symptoms lessening is not a sure sign all is well.

-The appearance of bruises behind the ears and having black eyes indicate a severe rupture.
+The appearance of bruises behind the ears and having black eyes indicate severe internal damage.
 The force of the blow was sufficient to tear the blood vessels surrounding the eyes and ears.

-Nausea and vomiting are common side effects of severe head injury.
-If these symptoms person, it is best to see a doctor.
+Nausea and vomiting are common side effects of a severe head injury.
+If these symptoms persist or grow worse, you should seek medical attention at once.

-Head injuries require immediate treatment as there may be damages to the brain.
-The symptoms may not be evident in some instances and should appear hours or days following the injury.
+Head injuries require immediate treatment as there may be damage to the brain.
+Symptoms may not be evident in some instances and could appear hours or days after the injury.

 Types of head injuries such as concussion, compression, or skull fracture may be complex for a first aider to determine or differentiate.